Abortion in Puerto Rico: Legislative history

 As of 2016, the law required that women seeking an abortion must have a pelvic exam performed by the doctor providing the abortion at the clinic.
 The law also required women have their blood testing for anemia and to determine their RH factor.
 The law also required doctors to offer any other exams or tests that may be needed prior to performing the abortion so a woman is fully informed, including a sonogram to determine how far along the pregnancy is.
 Prior to 2019, minors did not require consent before getting an abortion so long as the doctor had provided the minor woman with adequate information to allow her to make an informed decision.

 An evangelical minister Senator named Nayda Venegas put forth a proposed law on March 4, 2019, that would require women under the age of 21 to get parental consent before being allowed to have an abortion.
 This effort failed.
 On May 7, 2018, Puerto Rico legislature proposed a series of abortion restrictions that were signed into law by the territory's governor on March 7, 2019.
 The restrictions included girls under the age of 18 being required to get parental consent before being allowed to get an abortion.
 An exception was allowed saying, "the minor can go to court if she insists on having an abortion to present their claims to getting an abortion."
 PS950 was vetoed on the same day, March 7, 2019, by Governor Ricardo Rosselló, who said the legislation imposed "onerous restrictions" on a woman's ability to access abortion services.
 The House then overrode the veto of PS950.
 Prenatal care for women under the age of 18 does not require similar parental consent.

+In 2025, Governor Jenniffer Gonzalez Colon signed legislation that amended the Civil Code of Puerto Rico to recognize personhood from the moment of conception.
+In 2026, Colon also signed a law that recognizes a fetus as a human being.